alexandraalday/FlappyRick/README.md

 * Bootstrap
 * Font Awesome

 I wanted to practice using p5.js for canvas interactivity and was also able to experiment with two additional p5 libraries: p5.dom and p5.sound.
-These allowed me to manipuulate html elements outside of the canvas and add game sounds.
+These allowed me to manipulate html elements outside of the canvas and add game sounds.
 Originally, I set up the game with p5.sound where the player had to shout at the computer mic to make Rick move up, but this made testing a little loud.

 Additionally, I did some research on game sequence so my game didn't immediately start when the page opened.
 I came across finite state machine design.
 This allows for different game states to be triggered and in which order.
 In this case, the triggers are the ENTER key and when a user has lost all their lives.
 This was my favorite part of this build, as this was completely uncharted territory and at times frustrating.
 This application has three states: intro, gameplay, end.